How and where to buy a puppy

 • Online breeder directories: Use online breeder directories or databases that specialise in listing registered breeders.
 Ensure that the directories you use are reputable and reliable sources of information.

-• Ask for recommendations: Reach out to trusted sources such as veterinarians, groomers, or other dog owners who may have recommendations for registered breeders in your area.
+• Ask for recommendations: Reach out to trusted sources such as veterinarians, groomers, or other pet parents who may have recommendations for registered breeders in your area.
 Personal recommendations can provide valuable insights and firsthand experiences.

 Rescue centres